TLS 1.3 & OAuth 2.0

 1.1 Why TLS 1.3?

-- The client sends its key shares immediately in the first message (“Client Hello”).
+- How it works: The client guesses which key exchange algorithm the server supports and sends its cryptographic key shares immediately in the first message (“Client Hello”).

 Interactive Visualizer: TLS 1.3 Handshake